best words, best order

 Reading time must be no more than 3 minutes

-best words, best order will link back to the content itself
+best words, best order will of course link back to the content itself

 How to Participate

-Briefly share why you think the excerpt is exceptional, ideally from a "feel something" point of view.
-What experientially happens to you when you read their work?
-Your recommendation text is a critical element here so take a moment to get your best words in the best order.
+Please share why you think the chosen excerpt is exceptional, ideally from a "feel something" point of view.
+Your recommendation text is a critical element, so take a quiet moment to get your best words in the best order.
+You may write up to 200 words.
+Consider your appreciation of them as of equal importance to the writer’s work.
+You are honoring them!

 Who Can Participate